DanielBerman/logz.io-community/README.md

 6. [ansible-logzio] - Ansible role to send logs into Logz.io.
 7. [logzio-go] - A goland client for sending logs into Logz.io.
 8. [logzio-nlog] - A shipped for sending logs from NLog into Logz.io.
-9. [logruzio]- A Logrus hook for shipping logs into Logz.io.
+9. [logruzio] - A Logrus hook for shipping logs into Logz.io.
-10.[puppet-logzio_shipper]: A Puppet module for shipping logs to Logz.io using rsyslog.
+10. [puppet-logzio-shipper] - A Puppet module for shipping logs to Logz.io using rsyslog.
-11. [ansible-role-logz-io]- Ansible role for installing Logz.io shippers.
+11. [ansible-role-logz-io] - Ansible role for installing Logz.io shippers.
+12. [good-logzio] - Logz.io logger for hapijs.

 [threatsatck-to-logzio]: https://github.com/threatstack/threatstack-to-logzio
 [logger]: https://github.com/vagnercsouza/logger